 Cyanobacteria, found in just about every ecosystem on Earth, are one of the few bacteria that can create their own energy through photosynthesis and “fix” carbon – from carbon dioxide molecules – and convert it into fuel inside of miniscule compartments called carboxysomes.
-Using a pioneering visualization method, researchers from the University of California, Berkeley and the Department of Energy Joint Genome Institute (DOE JGI) made what are, in effect, movies of this complex and vital cellular machinery being assembled inside living cells.
-They observed that bacteria build these internal compartments in a way never seen in plant, animal and other eukaryotic cells.
+Using a pioneering visualization method, researchers from the University of California, Berkeley, and the Department of Energy Joint Genome Institute (JGI) made what are, in effect, movies of this complex and vital cellular machinery being assembled inside living cells.
+They observed that bacteria build these internal compartments in a way never seen in plant, animal, and other eukaryotic cells.

 Although cyanobacteria are often called blue-green algae, that name is a misnomer since algae have complex membrane-bound compartments called organelles — including chloroplasts — which carry out photosynthesis, while cyanobacteria, like all other bacteria, lack membrane-bound organelles.
 Much of their cellular machinery – including their DNA – floats in the cell’s cytoplasm unconstrained by membranes.
 However, they do have rudimentary microcompartments where some specialized tasks happen.